 The Geography of the Underwater Park

-Because of the reefs, waves break tamely on to La Jolla Shores beach which is why it is one of the best places in San Diego to launch a stand-up paddleboard, kayak and even learn how to surf.
-Visibility usually good enough for underwater photography—it’s one of the best places for photography in La Jolla—and water was crystal clear the other day when I was kayaking.
+Because of the offshore reefs, waves typically break tamely on to La Jolla Shores Beach which is why it is one of the best places in San Diego to launch a kayak, stand-up paddleboard, and even learn how to surf.
+Two reefs are actually artificial reefs created to create marine life habitats.
+One is near Black’s Beach and the other is near Scripps Canyon (neither are in the Ecological Reserve).

 Visible Sea Life in the La Jolla Underwater Park

+Orange Garibaldi (California’s state fish) are easy to spot swimming below the surface from above water as are dark-colored leopard sharks against the sand flats in shallow water.
 It’s impossible to miss the various seals and sea lions lounging on the cliffs and swimming in the water.
 They’re quite vocal, too.

 La Jolla’s Seven Sea Caves